 Bus 717 – Phil Rowson

+This bus has now left the fleet, but was named Phil Rowson when with us.
 Phil is a very popular driver on Orange 34 between the City Centre and University Park.
 Phil won our Driver of the Year for 2014 and picked up the Bronze Award in the UK Bus Awards Top National Bus Driver category.
 Outside of work, he’s built his own house from scratch!

 Bus 721 – Ismail Sadurdeen

+This bus has now left the fleet, but was named Ismail Sadurdeen when with us.
 Ismail is the first international student to be elected Student Union President in the history of the University of Nottingham, so his appointment brings with it not only a significant amount of responsibility, but also a landmark slice of local student history.